 Ganja Word Usage in Movies and TV

 One of the earliest usages of the word Ganja in film is the 1980 UK-produced movie “Babylon”, a story about the trials of black youths in London during the international rise of Reggae.
-This was the final step in shifting the usage of the word Ganja from the private lexicon of Reggae fans and musicians to mainstream culture.
-Over the years the use of the word Ganja for Cannabis has been on the increase.
-Several major films have used the word Ganja over the years:
+This was the final step in Ganja becoming a mainstream word instead of a term known mostly by the Reggae community.
+Over the years the using the word ganja in reference to cannabis has been on the increase.
+Several major films have used the word ganja over the years:

 - 8 Mile

 - Bad Boys